JGCRI/CMIP5_patterns/README.md

 3. The regression error term (2-D);

-  *which can be used to construct a residual time series

 4. A historical climatology based on the 1960-1999 average (2-D);

   *which can be used to construct absolute values at time X